sanderkoenders/phpBB_ext_Radio/README.md

 A simple radio extension for phpBB (under development)

 ## Screenshots
+### Radio Template
 ![Radio](http://i.imgur.com/6aOFHBi.png)

+### Admin Panel
 ![Admin Panel](http://i.imgur.com/nKaPn9l.png)

 ## Installation Instructions
 1. Download the files from this GitHub Repository.
 2. Put them in the folder "/ext/archcry/radio" on your forum.
 3. Go to your admin panel and install the extension.
-4. Go to extensions -> radio -> settings and set required parameters to work with.
+4. Go to extensions -> RADIO MODULE -> Settings.
+5. Set the General Settings (required)
+6. Set the Links For Music Players (Optional)
-5. Enjoy your new modification.
+7. Enjoy your new modification.

 ## Support
 Please help me improve this modification by posting issues in this GitHub repo under issues.